Remembering Jesus | Communion Celebrations

 The Questions Many Have About Communion Practices

-We believe communion is one of the most sacred moments in Christian worship—a time when believers from all backgrounds can unite around the cross of Christ.
-While we take consecration and reconciliation with God through Christ very seriously, our interdenominational focus means we joyfully welcome all Christian believers to participate, regardless of their denominational background or specific communion traditions.
+We believe communion is one of the most sacred moments in Christian gatherings and personal practice .
+A time when believers from all backgrounds can unite around the cross of Christ.
+While we take consecration and reconciliation with God through Christ very seriously, our interdenominational focus means we welcome all Christian believers to participate, regardless of their denominational background or specific communion traditions.

 Christ's Institution of Communion